Snazzyham/markdown-to-api/README.md

 This now works as a full on node app, rather than a compilation of bash scripts and node apps as before.

-It's also now packaged using [pkg](), so you can go to the [releases section]() and download the package from there, and just run `./....` without having to do the whole npm install thing.
+~~It's also now packaged using [pkg](), so you can go to the [releases section]() and download the package from there, and just run `./....` without having to do the whole npm install thing.
 Huzzah!
+~
+~

+So the package doesnt work yet, and theres no releases, but it does work as a node app.
+So if you type `node index.js [path to all your md files]`, it will compile them to db.jsonand serve your posts on localhost:3000.

 **INSERT GIF HERE**